 Due to academic and residential requirements for many of these opportunities, you are limited in the number of programs to which you may be considered.
-With the exception of Presidential Scholars in the Arts, which is available to all applicants, you may apply to or be considered for only one special interest program.
+With the exception of Corcoran Scholars in the Arts, you may apply to or be considered for only one special interest program.

 A joint program between GW's Columbian College of Arts and Sciences and the School of Medicine and Health Sciences, the Seven-Year B.A./M.D.
 Program is designed for students who have decided to become physicians and want to accomplish that goal in a shorter amount of time than a traditional program of study usually requires.

 During the first three years of the program, a student must meet all general curriculum requirements and complete a major in the Columbian College of Arts and Sciences.
 Progress is reviewed annually by a special faculty committee.
 In the fourth year, students enroll in the School of Medicine and Health Sciences and begin formal medical training.

 The deadline to apply to the program is December 1.
 Students applying to this program must apply as Regular Decision candidates to GW's Columbian College of Arts and Sciences; due to the timing of the interview process, students are not eligible to apply for Early Decision admission.
 In addition, SAT or ACT examinations and SAT Subject Tests in science and mathematics are also required; B.A./M.D. applicants are not eligible to apply test-optional.